LisaS7/Django-Shop/readme.md

 [Heroku app](https://rodian-arms-shop.herokuapp.com)
 (Some functionality missing on mobile at the moment)

 I had minimal experience with Django so a structured tutorial felt like it would be useful as a refresher and to fill in some areas of knowledge that I hadn't covered yet.
-I decided to stick with the Star Wars theme used in a previous small project.
+I've continued with the Star Wars theme used in a previous small project.
 Following this tutorial has helped me to understand how to better organise a Django app and the deployment process.

 ### What I learned: